MrMisc/RustyTrialSimulator/README.md

 However, methods 1-4 do not permit the pity system to trigger at * levels.
 A repeated failure at the fixed levels is not qualifiable for a pity win afterwards for the methods!
 The trials at which the user has failed must be distinct.

+(NEW!)
+Methods 100+: Methods that simulate a positive reinforcement system in place or in tandem with a pity system (look at rubric below for more details).
+A reinforcement system is one whereby a consecutive set of successes is congratulated with an automatic win in the next trial.
+An interesting consideration worth noting in trial design/rng design etc. What is more potent in driving or hindering success - the pity system or the reinforcement system?

 ### Method Rubric

 %1: represents the user attempting a fixed number of attempts to stop and restart attempts from where they left off.